Fede2797/automation-exercise-playwright/README.md

 npm install
 ```

-Then, you can run all tests with simple commands:
+### Then, you can run every test with simple commands:

 This instruction runs every test of the project in headless mode
 ```